 The Best Time of Year to Dive the Philippines and Other FAQs

-Philippines diving is great any time of year, but the best time to dive the Philippines is from November to April, mainly due to the lack of typhoons.
+Philippines diving is great any time of year, but the best time to dive in the Philippines is from November to April, mainly due to the lack of typhoons.
 The only place you can’t dive year-round is Tubbataha, which is only accessible from mid-March through mid-June.

 Learn More About Diving in the Philippines